nchaconbgeo/pointcloudpackage/README.md

 Upon clicking `View Point Cloud`

 ## Installation
 This application requires Python version >3.8 to run, with `pip` installed on the computer.
-### MacOS:
+The following command block will install all required dependencies for the program.

+`pip install open3d`
+`pip install numpy`
+`pip install tkinter`
+`pip install random`

 ## Developer Documentation